axion-lang/Axion/README.md

 ### Launching:

-Now compiler doesn't do anything useful for user
+Now compiler supports interpretation of Axion source with `-i` option (through embedded code editor) and also file processing with `-f "<path>.ax" -m interpret` options.

+Interpretation is performed by transpiling Axion to C# and running it through Roslyn (still incomplete and doesn't support some syntax).

-(it just creates lists of language tokens), but if you want to see basic syntax and etc. you can launch compiler with `dotnet run Axion.dll` in bin folder and type `-h` in console to get support about arguments for compiler CLI interface.
+You can launch compiler with `dotnet run Axion.dll` in bin folder and type `-h` in console to get support about arguments for compiler CLI interface.